Kia Sportage Hybrid

 The current Kia Sportage family SUV was relaunched in 2022, getting a new chassis and engine line-up along with more modern styling.
 The interior quality is excellent and the combined 12.3in digital displays give the interior a technologically-advanced look.

-It’s up against polished rivals such as its cousin, the Hyundai Tucson, as well as the VW T-Roc, Tesla Model Y, Nissan Qashqai and Ford Kuga, so competition in this sector is fierce, and that makes the fact that it was the second best-selling car of 2024 — and the most popular car of all in the first two months of this year — all the more impressive.
+It’s up against polished rivals such as its cousin, the Hyundai Tucson, as well as the VW T-Roc, Tesla Model Y, Nissan Qashqai and Ford Kuga, so competition in this sector is fierce, and that makes the fact that it was the second best-selling car of 2024 — and the most popular car of all in January, February and April this year — all the more impressive.

 Nissan Qashqai